vishrutkohli/mailman3/src/mailman/styles/docs/styles.rst

     TEST STYLE LIST

-If no style name is provided when creating the list, the system default style (which may or may not be the style named 'default') is applied.
+If no style name is provided when creating the list, the system default style (taken from the configuration file) is applied.

     >>> @implementer(IStyle)
     ... class AnotherStyle: